sironite/terraform-azurerm-firewall_policy_rule_collection_group/examples/firewall-policy-rule-collection-group-example/README.md

-# Terraform module | AzureRM - Invullen
+# Terraform module | AzureRM - Firewall Policy Rule Collection Group

-This Terraform module is designed to create a Invullen for Azure.
+This Terraform module is designed to create a Firewall Policy Rule Collection Group for Azure.

 ## Pre-requisites